 - Ensure you follow the guidelines noted here when editing the template.

 - After making your changes, save the template then activate it.
 Once activated, when a client is created with the Marketing SMS checkbox checked on their client profile, a text message will be sent asking the client to confirm that they want to receive SMS marketing.
-If the client has not responded, or it is an existing client you can use the Resend Request button to resend the opt-in message.
+If the client has not responded, or it is an existing client you can use the Resend Request button to resend the opt-in message or send a Marketing SMS opt-in campaign.
 Please be mindful of the SMS Marketing compliance regulations.

 - Next, go to the Campaigns tab and then select “Text Message”.
 Here you can use information from an existing email template or create your own.

-- By default, MyTime will automatically select the clients who opted in.
+- By default, MyTime will automatically select the clients who have a mobile phone number on file and have opted in to receive SMS marketing campaigns.
 If a client has not opted in, they will not appear in the recipient list.
 Once satisfied with your recipient list, click on the Send button.

 - On the Campaigns Sent tab under the Sent Text Message Campaigns section, you will be able to view all SMS Campaigns that were sent.